jmahler/sprinklerpi/README.md

     $ sudo ln -s /home/jeri/sprinklerpi/etc/default/sprinklerpi \
         /etc/default/sprinklerpi

-This default configuration configures the very basic values such as the location of the sprinklerpi files and binaries.
+This default configuration defines values such as the location of the sprinklerpi files and binaries.

 Once this is done the scripts can be started in the usual way.